-cmd2 adds tab-completion of file system paths for all built-in commands where it makes sense, including:
+cmd2.
+Cmd adds tab completion of file system paths for all built-in commands where it makes sense, including:

 - edit

-- run\pyscript
+- run_pyscript

-- run\script
+- run_script

 - shell

-cmd2 also adds tab-completion of shell commands to the shell command.
+cmd2.
+Cmd also adds tab completion of shell commands to the shell command.

-Additionally, it is trivial to add identical file system path completion to your own custom commands.
-Suppose you have defined a custom command foo by implementing the do\foo method.
-To enable path completion for the foo command, then add a line of code similar to the following to your class which inherits from cmd2.Cmd:
+It is easy to add identical file system path completion to your own custom commands.
+Suppose you have defined a custom command foo by implementing the do_foo method.
+To enable path completion for the foo command, then add a line of code similar to the following to your class which inherits from cmd2.
+Cmd:

 '''

-complete_foo = self.path_complete
+complete_foo = cmd2.Cmd.path_complete

 '''

-This will effectively define the complete\foo readline completer method in your class and make it utilize the same path completion logic as the built-in commands.
+This will effectively define the complete_foo readline completer method in your class and make it utilize the same path completion logic as the built-in commands.

 The built-in logic allows for a few more advanced path completion capabilities, such as cases where you only want to match directories.
-Suppose you have a custom command bar implemented by the do\bar method.
-You can enable path completion of directories only for this command by adding a line of code similar to the following to your class which inherits from cmd2.Cmd:
+Suppose you have a custom command bar implemented by the do_bar method.
+You can enable path completion of directories only for this command by adding a line of code similar to the following to your class which inherits from cmd2.
+Cmd:

 '''

-Make sure you have an "import functools" somewhere at the top complete_bar = functools.partialmethod(cmd2.Cmd.path_complete, path_filter=os.path. sidir)
+Make sure you have an "import functools" somewhere at the top complete_bar = functools.partialmethod(cmd2.Cmd.path_complete, path_filter=os.path.

+isdir)

 '''